nicode-io/The_Starting_Point/README.md

 *   You can forward props (like in React) with ```<Component {...props} />``` to a child component
 *   In a handler the order of multiple setState is not important as the next rendering won't occur before end of block execution
 *   Use props destructuring for specify exact dependencies in useEffect
+*   Fonts are loaded at project root (App.js) and are available everywhere (While dev: reload project after copying font's files)

+(TODO)
+*   Add CSS concept in REACT Native (how transform, etc)

 ---